wl21st/jclouds-examples/dimensiondata/README.md

 # Dimension Data Examples
-Example code that uses jclouds to perform common tasks on an Dimension Data CloudControl.
-The class names are self-explanatory and the code is well commented for you to follow along.
+Example code that uses jclouds to perform common tasks on a Dimension Data CloudControl.
+The class names are self-explanatory, and the code is well commented for you to follow along.

 - [Requirements](#requirements)
 - [Environment](#environment)